syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ### Show Banded Rows

 Disabling the **ShowBandedRows** property removes the row stripes for table rows.
-It's default value is TRUE.
+Its default value is TRUE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether row stripes should be present.